tomohiro-soejima/tomohiro-soejima.github.io/index.md

 [GitHub](https://github.com/tomohiro-soejima)
 ### About me
-My name is Tomohiro Soejima, and I am a physics graduate student at University of California, Berkeley.
+My name is Tomohiro Soejima, and I am a postdoctoral scholar at Harvard University.
+Prior to this, I was a physics graduate student at University of California, Berkeley, where I worked with Prof. Mike Zaletel on tensor networks methods and twisted bilayer graphene.

-I am currently working with Prof. Mike Zaletel on tensor network techniques for strongly correlated systems.
-In my spare time, I can be found singing, playing contract bridge, reading about American history, or playing Shogi (将棋).
+In my spare time, I can be found singing, watching soccer, reading about American history, or playing Shogi (将棋).

 ~~~
 <div style="clear: both"></div>